jnozzi/cocoadev.com/markdown/EscapeKeyEvent.md

-The easiest way to capture the General/EscapeKeyEvent from a text object (e.g. General/NSTextField or General/NSTextView) is to set the delegate to an object that responds to     control:textView:doCommandBySelector:.
+The easiest way to capture the EscapeKeyEvent from a text object (e.g. NSTextField or NSTextView) is to set the delegate to an object that responds to     control:textView:doCommandBySelector:.
 Here's an example:

-- (BOOL)control:(General/NSControl *)control textView:(General/NSTextView *)textView
+- (BOOL)control:(NSControl *)control textView:(NSTextView *)textView
     doCommandBySelector:(SEL)command
 {
     if (command == @selector(cancelOperation:)) {
-        General/NSLog(@"escape key has been pressed");
+        NSLog(@"escape key has been pressed");
     }
     return NO;
 }